-Ulm Minster holds a record that it spent over five centuries earning.
-Construction began in 1377, but the spire, at 161 metres ( making it the tallest church tower in the world), wasn't completed until 1890.
-The medieval masons' lodge, the Bauhütte, started coordinating the work that same year.
-It is still active today, training stonemasons in the same traditions it has observed for nearly 650 years.
+Ulm Minster spent more than five centuries earning the title of the world's tallest church.
+Construction began in 1377, but the spire, at 161 metres, wasn't finished until 1890.
+The medieval masons' lodge that coordinated the work, the Bauhütte, is still active today, training stonemasons in the same traditions it has observed for nearly 650 years.

 The Minster has a habit of attracting the extraordinary.
 In 1811, a local tailor named Albrecht Ludwig Berblinger wanted to launch his homemade glider from the spire.
-Permission was refused, he was pushed off from the Danube bank instead, crashed into the water, and died impoverished and mocked.
+Permission was refused.
+He was pushed off the Danube bank instead, crashed into the water, and died impoverished and mocked.
 He is now recognised as one of the genuine pioneers of flight.

 VoiceMap's self-guided tour uses the Minster as its starting point, tracing the city's medieval Jewish community, the Einstein family connection, and the masons whose craft has never really stopped.